 10 Lies of a Dirty Car Salesman!

-Lies, Lies, and more Lies.
 So you know everything there is to know about the car you plan on buying.
 From the true wholesale value to the estimated deprecation.
 You are armed with spreadsheets, references, ads, and competing bank interest or lease rates.
 So what is the one thing you are missing?
-How about a lie detector?
-That’s right, so here are ten sure fire signs your car salseman you are working with is feeding you to the scum:

 1. “This is the lowest deal ever done in the history of this dealership” says the car salesman as he smiles and winks at you.
 Yeah right!
 This is your sign to push harder, you have not done good enough.
+You could also respond with ” This is the worst deal I have ever been offered in my life”.
+Statements like this are designed to push that impulse button we all have.
+Don’t buy in and keep negotiating or try another dealer.

 8. “This deal is only available today!”
 Probably not true unless it is a factory special that expires.
-If you have done your homework you will know this already and be able to know if the salesman if lying to you.
+If you have done your homework you will know this already and be able to know if the salesman is lying to you.

 9. “We can’t match the same deal the other dealer has!”
 Probably not true.
 If it is, then leave and go to the other dealer.

 10. “Our dealer sells the most cars and gets the best pricing from the manufacturer!”
-Hmm, it is funny that every dealer I have walked into says this.
+Hmm, it is funny that almost every dealer I have walked into says this.
 Perhaps they all sell the same amount of cars.
 If they are claiming this ask them to back up their offer.
 If you find a lower price have them give you the difference, after all they are suppose to get the biggest discount right?

 Here is the good news.
 For every bad car salesman there is a great one!
 Key is to find them and work your deal.
 If you do get a bad salesman simply ask to work with someone else.
 If we all did this perhaps we could weed out the bad salesman and change the car buying experience.